unixneo/discourse-adplugin/README.md

 ### TODO

+- Debug logic issue with adsense on/off switch
 - Remove hard coded paths dependant on name of plugin by original authors
 - Fix CORS issue with house ads with script tags.
 - Setting disable ads for carbon ads.